-The museum boasts a reproduction of a Hopi kiva.
+The museum boasts a reproduction of a Hopi Kiva.
 The kiva is a circular meeting room.
-The kiva has a loom and rug making display, along with information about the native people who used the kiva.
+The Kiva has a loom and rug making a display, along with information about the native people who used the kiva.

 The Museum of Northern Arizona is open daily from 9:00 to 5:00, except on New Year’s Day, Christmas and Thanksgiving.
 The cost of admission is $5.00 for adults, $4.00 for seniors over 55, $3.00 for students with an ID, $2.00 for children ages 7 through 17 and children under 7 are free.
 You can find out more about the museum and special activities by calling 520-774-5213 or 520-774-5211.